geozi/nodejs-typescript-task-manager/QA-Test-plan.md

 #### Domain layer

+Domain layer unit test suites:

-- User model unit tests [✔],
+- User model [✔],
-- Task model unit tests [✔]
+- Task model [✔]

-In the domain layer, unit tests contain different scenarios that will trigger the Mongoose schema's validators.
-The main directories and files tested are:
+In the domain layer, unit tests contain different scenarios that trigger the Mongoose schema's validators.
+The directories and files included are:

 ```text
 └── src